Action Targets Individuals Working to Undermine Law Enforcement Investigations

 Since June 2000, more than 2,000 individuals and entities have been named pursuant to the Kingpin Act for their role in international narcotics trafficking.
 Penalties for violations of the Kingpin Act range from civil penalties of up to $1,437,153 per violation to more severe criminal penalties.
 Criminal penalties for corporate officers may include up to 30 years in prison and fines up to $5 million.
 Criminal fines for corporations may reach $10 million.
 Other individuals could face up to 10 years in prison and fines pursuant to Title 18 of the United States Code for criminal violations of the Kingpin Act.

-To see the identifying information relating to today's actions, click here.
+Identifying information relating to today's actions, click here.